-While these toners can cost more than the other three toners discussed below, they are the highest quality toner.
-Using a vendor offered auto toner shipping service will ensure you receive toner that is built for your exact machine on time.
+While these toners can cost more than the other three toners discussed below, they are the highest quality toner you can get for your machine.

 Newly manufactured compatible toners are made by other manufacturers, not the original machine manufacturer.
-This toner is made up of compatible parts and tested to ensure effectiveness.
-These toners are not available for brand-new models.
+This toner is made up of compatible parts and tested to ensure effectiveness, but are not available for brand-new models.
 It takes reputable manufacturers time to design and test a new manufacturing process.